belgort-clark/ctec-227-coding-assignment-3-2024/README.md

-# CTEC 227 Coding Assignment 3 - 2024
+# CTEC 227 Coding Assignment 3 - 2025

 ## Overview

-This assignment requires you to demonstrate the Registration and Login code you learned in Module 2 and submit your work using GitHub Classroom.
+This assignment requires you to show the Registration and Login code you learned in Module 2 and submit your work using GitHub Classroom.

 While this assignment does not require you to style your work, remember that you will need to do so for an upcoming assignment to build an Image Library application.